CatalogueOfLife/general/docs/NAMES.md

-# Nomenclature / Names Index
+# Nomenclature & Names Index
 The Clearinghouse separates taxonomy from names and nomenclature.
 Names are not restricted to available names, but the names index should also cover for example naked names that might appear in literature or on specimen labels somewhere.
-CoL+ has decided to base its model on the work done by TDWG with Darwin Core and the Taxon Concept Schema (TCS) which is in use by many nomenclators already, e.g. IPNI.
+CoL+ has decided to base its model on the work done by TDWG with [Darwin Core](https://github.com/tdwg/dwc) and the Taxon Concept Schema ([TCS](https://github.com/tdwg/tcs)) which is in use by many nomenclators already, e.g. IPNI.
 You can also explore the Postgres [database schema](dbschema.png).

+TDWG's [Taxon Concept Schema guide](http://www.tdwg.org/fileadmin/_migrated/content_uploads/UserGuidev_1.3.pdf) provides great examples which we repeat here as CoL+ JSON to illustrate various use cases.
+It is well worth reading.

 The driving use cases dealing with nomenclature are: